rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-server-prerequisites-for-stand-alone-and-configuration-manager-integration-topologies.md

 <td align="left"><p>Service Principal Name (SPN)</p></td>
 <td align="left"><p>The web applications require an SPN for the virtual host name under the domain account that you use for the web application pools.</p>
 <p>If your administrative rights permit you to create SPNs in Active Directory Domain Services, MBAM creates the SPN for you.
 See <a href="https://technet.microsoft.com/library/cc731241.aspx" data-raw-source="[Setspn](https://technet.microsoft.com/library/cc731241.aspx)">Setspn</a> for information about the rights required to create SPNs.</p>
-<p>If you do not have administrative rights to create SPNs, you must ask the Active Directory administrators in your organization to create the SPN for you by using the following command.</p>
+<p>If you don't have administrative rights to create SPNs, you must ask the Active Directory administrators in your organization to create the SPN for you by using the following command.</p>
 <pre><code>Setspn -s http/mbamvirtual contoso\mbamapppooluser
 Setspn -s http/mbamvirtual.contoso.com contoso\mbamapppooluser</code></pre>
 <p>In the code example, the virtual host name is mbamvirtual.contoso.com, and the domain account used for the web application pools is contoso\mbamapppooluser.</p>
 <div class="alert">
-<strong>Note</strong><br/><p>If you are setting up Load Balancing, use the same application pool account on all servers.</p>
+<strong>Note</strong><br/><p>If you're setting up Load Balancing, use the same application pool account on all servers.</p>
 </div>
 <div>